Samoa Food & Drinks

 Restaurants and resorts in Samoa offer food from many different cultures including German, Italian, Chinese and Japanese.
 However, food is very important to Samoans as it offers an opportunity for the family to get together and enjoy what nature provided for them.
 Therefore visitors to the islands should take every opportunity to take part and enjoy traditional Samoan cuisine.

 Seafood is a staple of the Samoan diet with crayfish, snapper, masimasi, octopus and tuna caught each morning and served for dinner at night.
-Samoan food is not known for being heavily spiced, instead it is characterised by its use of coconut cream and milk.
+Samoan food is not known for being heavily spiced, instead, it is characterized by its use of coconut cream and milk.

 Palusami is one such dish that uses coconut cream.
 It consists of young taro leaves that have been baked in coconut cream and filled with onions and either meat or seafood.
-The whole dish, including the leaves are consumed.
+The whole dish, including the leaves, is consumed.

 Oka is another popular dish amongst Samoans.
 It is made up of raw fish that has been left to marinate in a mixture of lemon juice, coconut cream, salt and onions.